Financial-Times/n-gage/README.md

 ## Usage

+First, delete `n.Makefile`; n-gage includes all the same stuff.
+Then

-` npm install -D @financial-times/n-gage`
+`npm install -D @financial-times/n-gage`

-Then in your makefile include the following lines before anything else
+Then in your `Makefile` include the following lines before anything else

 ```make
 node_modules/@financial-times/n-gage/index.mk: